TapiocaAberta/datasus_node_scrap/README.md

 A real fixes to this problem is to study how the V8 garbage collector works, and pay attention to remove the closure variables to improve less memory consumption.

 So, an work around to this problem is to kill and reopen the script in determined cycle of time using CRON.
-To do that, run the follow instructions:
+To do that, run the following instructions:

 create a file with the following content on `/etc/cron.d/crawler` (without the extension '.sh')